FeedOnMilkT/FinalYearProject/README.md

 ## Introduction:

-To better highlight my contribution of my final year project, I have removed the a part of code in **OpenPCDet** which is unrelate to this project.
-Only the components directly relevant to this work have been retained
-The deployment documents were removed as well, but you can find these in **OpenPCDet** repository alternatively: https://github.com/open-mmlab/OpenPCDet.git
+This final year project is based on the open-source 3D detection toolbox OpenPCDet.
+To focus on the core contributions of my work, I have removed unrelated components which are provided by OpenPCDet.
+The deployment documents were removed as well, but you can find these in **OpenPCDet** repository alternatively: https://github.com/open-mmlab/OpenPCDet.git.

+My core contributions include the re-implementation and integration of several attention modules (SENet, ECA-Net, and CBAM) adapted specifically for point cloud data, as well as architectural modifications to the backbone network and FPS calculation modules.
+Unless otherwise noted, all other components were inherited directly from the official OpenPCDet repository without modification.

+All reproduced modules and ideas were appropriately re-implemented following their official papers or reference PyTorch implementations.
+Full acknowledgements and licenses are listed at the end of this document.

+This work does not claim originality for the base framework or attention mechanisms, but rather demonstrates their integration and adaptation in the context of point cloud-based 3D object detection.

 ## Core Contribution

 **Attention Modules**:

-- Implement `pcdet/models/model_utils/attention_utils.py`: Include the implementations of SENet, ECA-Net, and CBAM-Net, which were re-implemented based on their respective papers and official PyTorch implementations, adapted to support point cloud data structure.
+- Reproduced `pcdet/models/model_utils/attention_utils.py`: Include the re-implementations of SENet, ECA-Net, and CBAM-Net, which were re-implemented based on their respective papers and official PyTorch implementations, adapted to support point cloud data structure.

- - Implement `class SEAttention(nn.Module)`:SENet which can be used on both voxel-base models and pillar-base models.
+ - Reproduced `class SEAttention(nn.Module)`:SENet which can be used on both voxel-base models and pillar-base models.
- - Implement `class ECAPFNLayer(nn.Module)`: ECA-Net which can be used on pillar-base models only.
+ - Reproduced `class ECAPFNLayer(nn.Module)`: ECA-Net which can be used on pillar-base models only.
- - Implement `class CBMAPFNLayer(nn.Module)`: CBAM-Net wich can be used on pillar-base models only.
+ - Reproduced `class CBMAPFNLayer(nn.Module)`: CBAM-Net wich can be used on pillar-base models only.
- - Implement `class SESparse3D(nn.Module)`: SENet which was optimised for 3D spares convolution.
+ - Reproduced `class SESparse3D(nn.Module)`: SENet which was optimised for 3D spares convolution.
- - Implement `class SESparse2D(nn.Module)`: SENet which was optimised for 2D spares convolution, such as pillarnet.
+ - Reproduced `class SESparse2D(nn.Module)`: SENet which was optimised for 2D spares convolution, such as pillarnet.
 (Not used)
  - `class SE2D(nn.Module)`: Copied from [moskomule/senet.pytorch](https://github.com/moskomule/senet.pytorch) as a reference.

 **Backbone Modify**:

 - Modify `pcdet/models/backbones_3d/vfe/dynamic_pillar_vfe.py`:
-  - Implement `class SEDynamicPillarVFE(DynamicPillarVFE)`: Inherit given VFE implemention and insert the SENet into it.
+  - Added `class SEDynamicPillarVFE(DynamicPillarVFE)`: Extend given VFE implemention and insert the SENet into it.
-  - Implement `class ECADynamicPillarVFE(DynamicPillarVFE)`: Inherit given VFE implemention and insert the ECA-Net into it.
+  - Added `class ECADynamicPillarVFE(DynamicPillarVFE)`: Extend given VFE implemention and insert the ECA-Net into it.
-  - Implement `class CBAMDynamicPillarVFE(DynamicPillarVFE)`: Inherit given VFE implemention and insert the CBAM-Net into it.
+  - Added `class CBAMDynamicPillarVFE(DynamicPillarVFE)`: Extend given VFE implemention and insert the CBAM-Net into it.
 - Modify `pcdet/models/backbones_3d/vfe/dynamic_pillar_se_vfe.py`:
   - Re-implement original `dynamic_pillar_vfe.py` that add SENet in multiple scales.
   - Implement the density-aware network base on SE attention principle.
   - Implement the pillar-size-adjustment network base on SE attention principle.
 - Modify `pcdet/models/backbones_3d/spconv_backbone.py`:
-  - Implement `class SEVoxelResBackBone8x(VoxelResBackBone8x)`: Inherit given voxel network and add SENet in multiple layers.
+  - Added `class SEVoxelResBackBone8x(VoxelResBackBone8x)`: Extend given voxel network and add SENet in multiple layers.
 - Modify `pcdet/models/backbones_3d/spconv_backbone_2d.py`: (Not used in this project)
-  - Implement `class SEPillarRes18BackBone8x(PillarRes18BackBone8x)`: Inherit given voxel network and add SENet in multiple layers.
+  - Added `class SEPillarRes18BackBone8x(PillarRes18BackBone8x)`: Extend given voxel network and add SENet in multiple layers.
 But this module isn't used for KITTI models.

 **FPS Calculation**: